fluent-ci-templates/fluentci-docs/docs/examples/mobile/fastlane.md

 fluentci run fastlane_pipeline
 ```

-## Add Deno Pipeline to your project
+## Add Flutter Pipeline to your project

 Run the following command to add Fastlane pipeline to your project: